-Four Reasons to Join An Infertility Support Group
+Four Reasons to Join An (In)fertility Group

 In honor of National Infertility Awareness Week, I’m encouraging anyone who’s struggling with infertility to speak up and get the support they need.
 If you know someone who’s could benefit, please consider sharing this article; you may not know how to help them, but pointing them to resources and letting them know you want to help will be appreciated.